jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 df_rem = df.drop(columns=['track_id', 'track_name'])
 ```

-Later, extracted a different subset containing all from the 'party' genre, yielding a dataset with 1,000 entries.
-We then dropped the 'genre' and 'artist' columns.
-We used a label encoder to encode 'album_name'.
+We encoded ‘album_name’ and extracted a new subset containing all songs from the 'party' genre.
+This yielded a dataset with 1,000 entries.
+We then dropped the 'genre' and ‘artist’ columns.

 ```
 label_encoder = LabelEncoder()